-A: If the complainant wants the hearing to take place but does not want to participate, the hearing may go forward if the investigation disclosed sufficient information to suggest the possibility of a policy violation and if there is enough information to allow the respondent to provide a meaningful response to the allegations.
-The respondent will be able to question the investigator as to the information provided by the complainant during the investigation.
+A: If the complainant wants the hearing to take place but does not want to participate, the hearing may go forward if the investigation disclosed sufficient information to suggest the possibility of a policy violation and if there is enough information to allow the respondent to provide a meaningful response to the allegations during the resolution process.

 If the complainant asks to withdraw the matter after the investigation has begun, the complainant will be informed that the matter can't be pursued again unless there are extraordinary circumstances such as new information not reasonably available before the request for withdrawal, or medical documentation showing that the complainant was unable to participate in the process.

 If, after the investigation, the complainant asks OSC to drop the case, OSC will respect the wishes of the complainant except in extraordinary circumstances (e.g., when OSC feels it is necessary to proceed for the safety of the campus community).

 A: A “preponderance of the evidence" standard means that the threshold for a finding of responsibility is "more likely than not."
 Through its investigation, Duke will attempt to collect all relevant information, including (but not limited to) information from the parties.
 The hearing panel will base its finding on this information using the preponderance standard.
 This is true for all sexual misconduct cases (and in all other cases alleging discrimination or harassment based on, e.g., race, national origin, or disability).
 In other conduct cases, such as academic dishonesty cases, the university uses a more stringent standard of proof referred to as “clear and convincing.”
 As the name implies, the university will only find a violation if the available information clearly and convincingly establishes that a policy violation occurred.
 Criminal proceedings, including those involving sexual assault, apply the strictest standard of proof: the prosecution must establish beyond a reasonable doubt that the defendant violated the law.